The 3 Types of Domain Names and Common Domain Extensions

 Another popular TLD is .NET.
 It was initially meant for internet service providers and networks but is now available to anyone who wants it.
 Because NET signifies network and technology, this is an ideal option for technology companies.

 Yet another well-known TLD is .ORG, which was originally used to designate not-for-profit organizations.
 Till today, most people associate this TLD with non-profit organizations and social causes rather than commercial businesses.
+The .ai TLD is another popular one today – especially for tech firms.

-There are two main types of top level domains;
+There are two main types of top-level domains;

 Generic TLD